World Geodetic System: WGS 60

-In the late 1950s, the United States Department of Defense, together with scientists of other institutions and countries, began to develop the needed world system to which geodetic data could be referred and compatibility established between the coordinates of widely separated sites of interest.
-Efforts of the U.S. Army, Navy and Air Force were combined leading to the DoD World Geodetic System 1960 (WGS 60).
+In the late 1950s, the United States Department of Defense, together with scientists of other institutions and countries, began to develop the needed world system to which geodetic data could be referred and compatibility established between the coordinates of widely-separated sites of interest.
+Efforts of the US Army, Navy, and Air Force were combined leading to the DoD World Geodetic System 1960 (WGS 60).
 The term datum as used here refers to a smooth surface somewhat arbitrarily defined as zero elevation, consistent with a set of surveyor's measures of distances between various stations, and differences in elevation, all reduced to a grid of latitudes, longitudes, and elevations.
 Heritage surveying methods found elevation differences from a local horizontal determined by the spirit level, plumb line, or an equivalent device that depends on the local gravity field (see physical geodesy).
 As a result, the elevations in the data are referenced to the geoid, a surface that is not readily found using satellite geodesy.
 The latter observational method is more suitable for global mapping.
-Therefore, a motivation, and a substantial problem in the WGS and similar work is to patch together data that were not only made separately, for different regions, but to re-reference the elevations to an ellipsoid model rather than to the geoid.
+Therefore, a motivation, and a substantial problem in the WGS and similar work, is to patch together data that were not only made separately for different regions, but to re-reference the elevations to an ellipsoid model rather than to the geoid.